 Shanghai’s TMI Robotics has developed a robot that moves completely autonomously, fulfilling the task as pre-programmed with the layout and topography of the hospital or department.
 It will set off systematically disinfecting nearby air and all surfaces in any given area, and even return itself to a docking station when it requires a recharge.

-The robot integrates 3 disinfection modes: ultraviolet, ultra-dry vaporized hydrogen peroxide, and air filtration to meet the demanding disinfection requirements in healthcare sector.
+The robot integrates three disinfection modes: ultraviolet, ultra-dry vaporized hydrogen peroxide, and air filtration to meet the demanding disinfection requirements in the healthcare sector.
 UV alone, at the optimal distance, can achieve 99.99 percent bacterial kill - including antibiotic-resistant bacteria and viruses.
 When combined with air-filtration, it forms a highly effective method of disinfecting and cleansing the surrounding air, in addition to achieving surface disinfection of surrounding walls, furniture and fixings.

 Any combination of these methods can be applied depending on the space or departmental rooms to be disinfected.
 The robot also automatically calculates the disinfection time according to the space and fixings and ensures no ‘dead spots’.

 Researchers from Nanyang Technological University, Singapore (NTU Singapore), have developed a semi-autonomous robot that can disinfect large surfaces quickly.
 XDBOT, or ‘eXtreme Disinfection roBOT’, can be wirelessly controlled via a laptop or tablet.
 That removes the need for cleaners to be in contact with surfaces, thereby reducing the risk of picking up the virus from potentially contaminated areas.